MI-OSiRIS/puppet-rancid/README.md

 Puppet module to install rancid and manage configs.
-Only tested on RHEl derivatives.
+Only tested on RHEL derivatives.
 For more information about Rancid please visit the website: http://www.shrubbery.net/rancid/

 If using this class with a remote SVN or git repo you must setup passwordless/cached credentials for rancid user to access network repo.
 For example: To use github setup a passwordless ssh key under 'rancid' user and add public key to repo.
 Login once manually as user to cache the host key.